promptware/tool2agent/README.md

 Although there are common LLM tool response validation patterns (beyond schemas), in a real application they may not be turned into reusable code, because that would require additional engineering efforts.

 **Structuring the way information flows from tools to LLM allows for programmatic consumption of that data, e.g. in the form of reusable middleware.**

-## Specification

-The protocol is specified as TypeScript types and lives in this monorepo.
-See the packages section below for where to find individual packages.

 ## Packages